 Paul J. Riehle has litigated antitrust, RICO, and other complex litigation matters for more than 30 years.
-He has tried cases to verdict in federal court in California and Arizona, as well as in all but one county in the San Francisco Bay Area.
+He has tried cases to verdict in federal court in California and Arizona, as well as in the Superior Court for every county in the San Francisco Bay Area.
 He has obtained dismissal of class actions on the pleadings and summary judgment, successfully opposed certification of classes brought by businesses and consumers, and has settled class actions where appropriate.
 Paul also provides antitrust advice and counseling, including on minimum advertised pricing for internet sales, in connection with mergers and acquisitions, and for trade and standard-setting organizations.
 Paul is the recent past-Chair of the California State Bar’s Antitrust, Unfair Competition Law, & Privacy Section, and is a member of the California Lawyer’s Association Board of Representatives.
 He is a founding and current Board member of a 20-year old international humanitarian non-profit organization, has been a judicial arbitrator for more than 25 years, and serves as a mediator.

 - Dismissal of lawsuit alleging antitrust, RICO and state claims against the Regents of the University of California, sued as University of California, Berkeley School of Law.
 LLM Bar Exam, LLC v.
 BarBri, Inc. et al., U.S. District Court, Southern District of New York, 16-cv-03770-KPF, Dkt. # 89 (S.D.N.Y.
 Dec.
 1, 2016).